How to improve your credit score

 Your partner’s finances could impact your application if you have a joint account, like a mortgage or loan.
 If they’ve got a poor credit history and you’re financially linked, it can hinder your score.
 Where necessary, keep your finances separate to maintain your access to good credit.

-If your credit rating is very low, you can start restoring it with a rebuild card.
-Although they often come with a sizeable APR, providers do tend to accept people with a poor credit history.
-The best way to use this type of card is to spend minimal amounts and pay them off in full each month to avoid any interest charges.
-Do this for a year or so and you may see your score improve.
+If your credit score is very low, you can start restoring it with a rebuild card.
+Although they often come with a higher APR, you can be accepted even with a poor credit history.
+The best way to use this type of card is to spend minimal amounts and pay the balance off in full every month to avoid any interest charges.
+Do this for a year or so and you might see your score improve.

-As you can see, there are a whole host of fairly simple measures you can take to strengthen your credit score.
-But don’t make this a one-off exercise - continuously try to improve your rating and you’ll not just increase your chances of getting access to better rates, you’re also likely to change your financial habits for the better.
+As you can see, there are a whole host of simple measures you can take to strengthen your credit score.
+But don’t make this a one-off exercise.
+Continually trying to improve your score won’t just increase your chances of getting access to better rates, you’re also more likely to change your financial habits for the better.